aarushijain16/Customer-Retention-and-Revenue-Growth-Analytics/data_model.md

 - Restaurant-level performance metrics

+Customer churn and retention are calculated directly using customer status, ensuring accurate customer-level analysis.

 ## 4. Consolidation Layer

-City-wise outputs are aggregated into:

-- overall_churn

-- overall_retention
+All city-level and segment-level metrics are derived from the centralized analytical table, enabling:

-- retention_by_city
+- Croos-city comparisons

+- Consistent churn and retention calculations

+- Relaiable aggregation across segments

-This allows **cross-city comparison** while preserving local behavioural characteristics.
+This approach preserves local behavioural patterns while supporting platforms-wide insights.

 ## 5. Reporting Layer

-Final datasets are consumed in **Power BI** for:
+The PostgreSQL analytical table is connected to Power BI in real time for:

 - Churn analysis